THE FUNDSCOPE WAY

 The model portfolio is made of risk efficient, actively managed funds.
 In this particular example, its asset allocation consists of money market funds (15%), one investment-grade bond fund (15%), one high-yield bond fund (25%) and two equity funds (45%).

-The third section of HOW TO MEASURE SUCCESS, entitled Manager Value-Added, shows you the same thing, from a different perspective.
-Assume that, upon further thought, you decided that the 2.1% risk of the Index Fund Portfolio is not that high after all and that you can live with it.
+You can look at it from a different perspective and reach the same conclusion.
+Assume that, upon further thought, you decided that the 85% risk of the Index Fund Portfolio is not that high after all and that you can live with it.
 Your first reaction would probably be to opt for the Index Fund portfolio, in order to reap the higher return.
 But that's not necessarily a good idea.

-If you really think that a 2.1% portfolio risk is acceptable, you should stick to the same funds that belong to the model portfolio.
-However, you can make the asset allocation of that portfolio more aggressive, to increase its risk to 2.1% (you can do that by increasing the percentage allocated to bonds and equities and reducing the percentage allocated to money market).
+If you really think that 85% portfolio risk is acceptable, you should stick to the same funds that belong to the model portfolio.
+However, you can make the asset allocation of that portfolio more aggressive, to increase its risk to 85% (you can do that by increasing the percentage allocated to bonds and equities and reducing the percentage allocated to money market).
 If you do just that, you will observe that your Model Portfolio Return will increase to 7.8%.
 The table refers to this number as the Model Portfolio Risk-Adjusted Return.
-It exceeds the Index Portfolio Return by 1.2%(the 1.2% excess is referred to as Manager Value-Added).
+It exceeds the Index Portfolio Return by 1.2%(7.8% vs. 6.6%).
+The 1.2% excess is referred to as Manager Value-Added.
 Again, assuming equal risk levels, the model portfolio is far superior to the Index fund portfolio.